A metamodel for software requirement patterns

 [Context and motivation] Software Requirement Patterns (SRP) are a type of artifact that may be used during requirements elicitation that also impact positively in other activities like documentation and validation.
 In our experiences, SRP show a great percentage of reuse for the non-functional requirements needed in call-for-tender requirement specifications.
 [Question/problem] We are facing the need of formulating the accurate definition of SRP for their use in call-for-tender processes to allow reasoning rigorously and know more about their semantics and applicability.
 [Principal ideas/results] In this paper we present a metamodel for SRP around three main concepts: 1) the structure of SRP themselves; 2) the relationships among them; 3) the classification criteria for grouping them.
 [Contribution] We provide a rigorous definition that shows the concepts that are of interest when defining and applying SRP.

 CitationFranch, J. [et al.].
 A metamodel for software requirement patterns.
 A: International Working Conference on Requirements Engineering: Foundation for Software Engineering.
-"Requirements Engineering: Foundation for Software Engineering".
-Essen: 2010, p.
+"Requirements Engineering: Foundation for Software Quality: 16th International Working Conference, REFSQ 2010: Essen, Germany, June 30–July 2, 2010: proceedings".
+Springer, 2010, p.
 85-90.